andrewshostak/result-service/README.md

 - [X] Start service locally with launching cloud task client
 - [X] Modify existing POST /matches
 - [X] Modify existing POST /subscriptions
+- [X] Implement client methods to interact with google cloud tasks API
+    - [X] Create a new check-result task
+    - [X] Create a new notify-subscriber task
+    - [X] Remove check-result task
+- [X] Verify match creation flow works
+- [X] Modify existing DELETE /subscriptions
+- [X] Verify subscription deletion flow works
+- [X] Create a new endpoint to be called by cloud task for checking match result
+- [ ] Create a new endpoint to be called by cloud task for notifying subscriber
 - [ ] Add created_at / updated_at columns

-- [ ] Implement client methods to interact with google cloud tasks API
-    - [ ] Create a new check-result task
-    - [ ] Create a new notify-subscriber task
-    - [ ] Remove check-result task
-- [ ] Verify match creation flow works
-- [ ] Modify existing DELETE /subscriptions
-- [ ] Verify subscription deletion flow works
-- [ ] Create a new endpoint to be called by cloud task for checking match result
-- [ ] Create a new endpoint to be called by cloud task for notifying subscriber
+// TODO: use case what happens if match sent starting time is different from match football api starting time